berkeley-blockchain/cs294-144-s18/index.md

 ## Enrollment information

-Enrollment is limited.
-If you would like to enroll in the class, please apply based on your home department:
+Enrollment is very limited.
+If you would like to enroll in the class, please follow the instructions below based on your department.
+Accepted students will be given instructor codes to register for the class.
+Decisions for admission will be released on a rolling basis.
+Due to limited space, please apply as soon as possible.

 **For EECS/Engineering Students**: Please fill out **[this form](https://docs.google.com/forms/d/e/1FAIpQLSdZwHGIEMQsFjZGxKEPclZEbaqfVMWQlalbGwJWm_Fb5_T_DQ/viewform?usp=sf_link)**

 **For Law Students**: Please send to [asterling@law.berkeley.edu](mailto:asterling@law.berkeley.edu), a copy of your resume and a short comment (2-3 sentences) on why you are interested in the course.

 **For Business Students**: Please follow the department bidding process.

-All accepted students should come to the first lecture of the class, where you will be given instructor codes to be allowed to register for the class after the first lecture of the class.

 ## Additional Notes